Back to use cases

 Clean Studio

-Best for clean PDP images and consistent thumbnail grids.
+Best for clean PDP images and consistent collection grids.

 On Model — Neutral